-- 1. All development is required to be designed to be resilient to, and adapt to the future impacts of, climate change through the inclusion of the following adaptation measures: - a) using layout, building orientation, construction techniques and materials and natural ventilation methods to mitigate against rising temperatures; - b) optimising the use of multi-functional green infrastructure, including tree planting for urban cooling, local flood risk management and shading, - c) incorporating water efficiency measures, such as the use of grey water and rainwater recycling, low water use sanitary equipment - d) minimising vulnerability to flood risk by locating development in areas of low flood risk and including mitigation measures including SUDS in accordance with Policy EM4;
+- All development is required to be designed to be resilient to, and adapt to the future impacts of, climate change through the inclusion of the following adaptation measures: - a) using layout, building orientation, construction techniques and materials and natural ventilation methods to mitigate against rising temperatures; - b) optimising the use of multi-functional green infrastructure, including tree planting for urban cooling, local flood risk management and shading, - c) incorporating water efficiency measures, such as the use of grey water and rainwater recycling, low water use sanitary equipment - d) minimising vulnerability to flood risk by locating development in areas of low flood risk and including mitigation measures including SUDS in accordance with Policy EM4;

-- e) Where applicable, maintain and enhance the canal network to reflect the canals' role in urban cooling. - 2.
+- e) Where applicable, maintain and enhance the canal network to reflect the canals' role in urban cooling. - f) seek opportunities to make space for water and develop new blue infrastructure to accommodate climate change. - 2.
 Applicants will be required to set out how the requirements of the policy have been complied with including justification for why the above measures have not been incorporated. - 3.
 Where justification for non-compliance with the requirements is based on viability, this will need to be clearly demonstrated through an open book financial appraisal.